gstanden/orabuntu-lxc/README.md

 # OpenvSwitch

 Orabuntu-LXC uses OpenvSwitch as it's core switch technology.
 This means that all of the power of OpenvSwitch production-grade Software Defined Networking (SDN) is available in an Orabuntu-LXC deployment.
-This includes high performance features such as OVS-DPDK https://software.intel.com/en-us/articles/open-vswitch-with-dpdk-overview.
+This includes a rich production-ready switch feature set http://www.openvswitch.org/ and other high performance features that can be added-on, such as OVS-DPDK https://software.intel.com/en-us/articles/open-vswitch-with-dpdk-overview.

 Gilbert Standen